Guide: Campaign Communication Template Pack

 Hi [Name],

-Quick note: the [campaign name] campaign closes on [date].
+Quick reminder: the [campaign name] campaign closes on [date].

 We have already received [X] ideas.
-A few themes we are hearing a lot about: [theme 1], [theme 2].
+Some themes we are hearing a lot about: [theme 1], [theme 2].

-If something came to mind when you first heard about this but you have not had a chance to write it up, now is the time.
+If something came to mind when you first heard about this but you have not had time to write it down, now is the time.
 It does not need to be long.
-A clear description of the problem and one idea for solving it is enough.
+A clear description of the problem and an idea for solving it is enough.

 [Your name]

-What makes this work: mentioning the number of ideas already submitted creates social proof.
+Why this works: mentioning the number of ideas already submitted creates social proof.
 Sharing emerging themes shows the campaign is real and active.
-Reframing the bar removes the excuse of not having a polished idea.
+Restating the bar removes the excuse of not having a polished idea.

 When to send: Within one week of the campaign closing, to all participants including those who did not submit.